New environmental laws and the community

 It’s our commitment to work with Victorians to deliver that vision.

-The amended Act comes into force from July 2020.
-EPA will then have enhanced powers to prevent risks to the environment and human health.
-We’ll also be able to issue stronger sanctions and penalties to hold environmental polluters to account.
+The Act came into effect on 1 July 2021.
+EPA now has enhanced powers to prevent risks to the environment and human health.
+We’re also able to issue stronger sanctions and penalties to hold environmental polluters to account.

-Contact us if you have questions about subordinate legislation and industry guidance development, or to get involved.
-You can also contact us with general questions about the new laws.
+Contact us if you have questions about subordinate legislation and industry guidance development.
+You can also contact us with general questions about the laws.

 You can subscribe to our newsletters.
 They have information about: